The Go To Source for Early Stage Funding

 How We Work

 Applications for funding are reviewed by AIM Group on a monthly basis.
-The field is narrowed down to a group of finalists that best fit our criteria and each company is thoroughly evaluated.
+From the group of 50 or more, we narrow down to a group of finalists that best fit our criteria and each company is thoroughly evaluated.
 One or two companies each month will be selected for due diligence.

 The common due diligence process can swing to one extreme or the other when either too much or too little is done.
 AIM takes pride in a balanced due diligence process, identifying the key pressure points without spending countless hours digging into every minor detail.
 Our due diligence typically lasts about four to five weeks.
 AIM’s priority is to interact as much as possible with the company’s management team and their real or prospective customers to evaluate true potential for growth and acquisition.